 It is assumed that boundary friction comprises two contributions; one is as the result of direct contact of asperities in the form of their adhesive junctions, which must be broken in order to sustain the sliding motion.
-If the pressure-induced shear strength of asperities is ξ , then the direct asperity friction is obtained as: ξW_a .
+If the pressure-induced shear strength of asperities is $\xi$ , then the direct asperity friction is obtained as: $\xi W_a$ .
 Secondly, a thin film of lubricant is also entrapped between the interspatial cavities of asperities.
-Briscoe and Evans49 assume that such diminutive films act in non-Newtonian shear, at the limiting Eyring shear stress, τ_0 , thus their frictional contribution is $\tau_0 A_a$.
+Briscoe and Evans assume that such diminutive films act in non-Newtonian shear, at the limiting Eyring shear stress, $\tau_0$ , thus their frictional contribution is $\tau_0 A_a$ .
 Hence, boundary friction is obtained as including in internal combustion engines include additives within the base oil, some of which are boundary active and form thin, low shear strength films adsorbed to the boundary solids.
 These tend to reduce the boundary shear strength at the asperity level.
 Description of surface adsorb films does not conform to the continuum mechanics approach of Reynolds equation.
 A statistical mechanics approach, including surface adsorption and elastoplastic deformation of wetted asperities is provided elsewhere.
-In the base oil, some of which are boundary solids.